 Top: Turmeric Milk Latte | The Green Creator

 Alternative health fanatics have used turmeric and golden milk for hundreds of years to heal everything from sore throats to joint pain.
 I’m not one to avoid modern medicine, but once I started adding turmeric to my diet every day, my back pain—which had gotten to the point of doctors recommending surgery—virtually went away.
-Now I’m hooked and look for any opportunity to add extra turmeric to my diet.
+Now I’m hooked and looking for any opportunity to add extra turmeric to my diet.
 Plus those colds.